alemart/encantar-js/docs/api/viewport.md

 *Since:* 0.4.5

+!!! tip

+    If your virtual objects do not show up in the snapshot, redraw your scene just before calling this method (either inside or outside your render loop).

 **Arguments**

 - `resolution: Resolution, optional`.
 The [resolution](resolution.md) of the snapshot.
 If unspecified, the [resolution of the viewport](#resolution) will be used.